mosikavrn/MeteoriteLandingStat/README.txt

 MeteoriteLocation.py - using Google API define places where meteorites landed.
 Parse Google JSON and get countries.

-MeteoriteDump.py - take data from DB and create JSON file with geodata to put marks on the map
+MeteoriteDump.py - take data from DB and create JSON file with geodata to put markers on a map

+DefineCountryAreas.py - update table "country", set areas from the "area.json"